-Parents are responsible for arranging daily transportation to and from school.
-To assist parents, The Academy provides several options.
-Parents should not drop off students before 7:30 AM and students should be picked up promptly at the end of the school day to ensure adult supervision.
+Parents/guardians are responsible for arranging daily transportation to and from school.
+To assist in this, The Academy provides several options.
+Parents/guardians should not drop off students before 8:10 AM and students should be picked up promptly at the end of the school day to ensure adult supervision.